Every masterful writer, akin to an artisan, wields a unique toolkit brimming with techniques and templates.

 18. Read amazing books that will turn you into a better writer

-“Let others pride themselves about how many pages they have written; I’d rather boast about the ones I’ve read.” – Jorge Luis Borges
+“Let others pride themselves on how many pages they have written; I’d rather boast about the ones I’ve read.” – Jorge Luis Borges

 19. Get straight to the point